Transform Easytrieve to modern languages by using AWS Transform custom

 Workflow

+and customize the base TD to match your specific criteria and rules.
 Then, invoke the AWS Transform CLI with the project source code.
 AWS Transform custom creates transformation plans, converts EZT to Java upon approval, generates supporting files, builds the executable JAR, and validates exit criteria.

 Use the validation agent to test the functional equivalence against mainframe output.
 The Self-Debugger Agent autonomously fixes issues.
 Final deliverables include validated Java code and HTML validation reports.